 Silence has an energy to it like no other source.
 It has the power to get people to think and to act, it can help slow the mind down, and it is a powerful ally in the likes of counseling and life coaching.

 The trouble with silence is that many people feel the need to fill the void of silence with needless chatter, with TV, with Music, with noise of some kind.
-Silence can be disconcerting and can make people feel uncomfortable and alone, that’s why the world is filled with TV’s that have been left on when nobody is watching it, for background noise.
+Silence can be disconcerting and can make people feel uncomfortable and alone, that’s why the world is filled with TV’s that have been left on when nobody is watching, for background noise.

 What happens when there is silence?

 We turn our thoughts and focus inwards and gain the power we need to refuel our minds.
 Our ego is temporarily switched off or at least made to be quiet for a bit, and we start to see the real world as it should be.
 Our thoughts get in the way of our reality sometimes and we don’t see the beauty of the world around us.
 When there is silence there is time for introspection and to allow our true self to speak not the ego or the conscious mind, but the true self connected to the flow of energy around us.

 5 Examples of when to use silence

 1. During arguments.
 One of the best times to use the power of silence is during an argument is to stay silent.
 The ego will be trying to force its way out of you and finish the argument but you are the controller, not the ego.
 When someone is shouting at you, looking for an argument or just picking on you can literally take all the power away from them and keep all your energy by simply looking at them and saying absolutely nothing.
 This is extremely difficult to do but very powerful.

 2. Gossiping.
 When there is a crowd of people in the workplace there are gossipers who speak about other people.
 The thing with gossiping is that it is contagious.
 When we don’t like someone and someone else starts speaking about them we naturally tend to voice our opinion, I’ve done it lots of times and have to stop myself.